Heel Pain

 • Trigger points at the muscle-tendon junction that cause pain and dysfunction

-With such a diverse range of potential conditions, you need a physical therapist who has the most advanced diagnostic tools available.
-A quick and accurate diagnosis that does not involve guesswork or rely on symptoms-based decision-making can mean the difference between rapid healing and pain relief, or months of prolonged pain.
+With such a diverse range of potential conditions, a quick and accurate diagnosis that does not involve guesswork or rely on symptoms-based decision-making can mean the difference between rapid healing and pain relief, or months of prolonged pain.

 Heel Pain Treatment Options